-For independent jobs with step TUFs in the cases where the system is overloaded, D^{over} is shown to have the optimal competitive factor [18], even though its average performance is quite poor for random jobs [19].
+For independent jobs with step TUFs in an overloaded system, Dover is shown to have the optimal competitive factor [18], even though its average performance is quite poor for random jobs [19].
 DASA without Dependency (or DASA-ND) [8] also considers step TUFs and overloads.
 DASA allows jobs to mutually exclusively share non-CPU resources under the single-unit resource request model.

 The first publicized UA scheduling algorithm that considers almost arbitrary TUF shapes for preemptive independent jobs is LBESA [22].
-This algorithm works based on a metric called potential utility density (PUD) for a job (or task) which is defined as the ratio between the expected job utility and the remaining job execution time [40].
-LBESA examines jobs in the EDF order and performs a feasibility check, where it rejects jobs with lower PUDs until the schedule is feasible.
+Assume a metric called potential utility density (PUD) for a job (or task) as the ratio of the expected job utility to the remaining job execution time [40].
+LBESA examines jobs in an EDF order and performs a feasibility check where it rejects jobs with lower PUDs until the schedule is feasible.
 Some extensions to the algorithm, with the same basic idea as LBESA, are presented in [1] and [26].
-Nonstep TUFs are also considered by GUS [19] and RUA [36]
+Non-step TUFs are also considered by GUS [19] and RUA [36] algorithms which both use the concept of PUD.
+GUS allows resource sharing among jobs with arbitrary TUFs.
+RUA considers preemptive jobs in a FRT system subject to arbitrarily shaped TUFs (where all job TUFs are assumed to reach zero value at the respective deadlines) and concurrent sharing of non-CPU resources.
+Despite GUS that assumes singleunit resource request model, RUA considers the multiunit resource request model.
+As another study, the S-UA algorithm proposed in [20] provides probabilistic bounds on task-level accrued utilities.